 Pruning Giant Agave Plants in Garden and Yard

-Just before and just after the growth season, you’ll want to give your agave plant a trim.
+You’ll want to trim your agave plant just before and after the growth season.
 At the end of winter, trim off dead and damaged spears to make room for new growth.

 Be Sure Your Tools Are Sharp and Strong